brunohmf/brunohmf/README.md

 ---------------------------------------------------------------------------------------------------------------------------
 ### Hi there 👋

-My name is Bruno Rocha Freitas and nowadays i'm working as Jr. System Analist in a big company of wholesale and retail of my state.
+My name is Bruno and nowadays i'm working as Jr. System Analist in a big company of wholesale and retail of my state.

 I'm graduated in Information Systems and at the moment i'm focused in studies to became a Full Stack developer.
 Nowadays i'm studying in the DevClub - Full Stack - PRO.